th-rtyf-re/bundled-HFK/src/Morse_event/README.md

 ### How to add a Morse event
 It is possible to add any type of knot slice to our knot diagrams, as long as the DA-bimodule structure is implementable.
-For example, we can add marked minima in order to calculate link Floer homology.
+For example, we can add a knot slice for marked minima in order to calculate link Floer homology.

 In order to add a Morse event, follow these steps:
 1. Add an item to the Event enum class in `Knot_slice.h`